WooshiiDev/WooshiiAttributes/README.md

 ### Globals

 Globals are attributes that affect a group of members together no matter where they are in the script.
-Fields with this attribute will display at the bottom of the script combined with the others.
+Any field that uses a global attribute, will be displayed at the bottom of the script.

 Globals need to be applied to each field manually however, which may be slower.
-If you're specifically using globals for groups, look to <a href="#groups">Groups</a>
+If you're specifically using globals for groups, see <a href="#groups">Groups</a> for local versions.

 #### HeaderGroup

-Will display all fields with the provided `HeaderGroup` attribute together with a header.
+Groups all fields under a header.

 ```cs
 [HeaderGroup ("Header Group Stats")] public int otherHealth, otherSpeed, otherDamage;